 While these are broad categories that offer a framework to understand different leadership styles, they are by no means rigid classifications.
 In fact, leaders can change the way they lead throughout the lifetime of a company.
 While some core principles may certainly stay unchanged—confidence, decision-making ability, grasp of the knowledge of the specific field—others vary depending on the kind of role that the leader assumes, whether it is finance, strategizing, marketing, human resource development, etc.

 Which brings us back to the question posited earlier — is leadership, then, something that can be taught?
 The answer is a definitive yes.
-Leadership skills can be learnt and many senior executives voluntarily seek Emeritus leadership programs to cultivate these skills.
+Leadership skills, including executive presence, can be learned and many senior executives voluntarily seek Emeritus leadership programs to cultivate these skills.
 Some people may be natural born leaders.
 But, all leaders can learn.

 In the digital age, the requirements for businesses to succeed are constantly evolving.
 Thus, strong interpersonal relationships and the dynamics between leaders (we say ‘leaders’ and not ‘bosses’) and their teams has taken on considerable significance.
 This, in turn, has led to reframing the kind of leadership needed to not just meet goals but inculcate a can-do spirit in every team member.
 A program, therefore, that hones your knowledge and equips you with the right skills, such as the Wharton Management Development Program, will ensure that leaders are on track for the future.

 Write to firstname.lastname@example.org for content collaborations.